fpco/unliftio/unliftio/README.md

 The `unliftio-core` package provides just the typeclass with minimal dependencies (just `base` and `transformers`).
 If you're writing a library, we recommend depending on that package to provide your instances.
-The `unliftio` package is a "batteries loaded" library providing a plethora of pre-unlifted helper functions.
+The `unliftio` package is a "batteries included" library providing a plethora of pre-unlifted helper functions.
 It's a good choice for importing, or even for use in a custom prelude.